vaginessa/lineage_pixel_hardening/README.md

 ```
 ${GIT_LOCAL}/DivestOS-Build/Scripts/LineageOS-20.0/Patch.sh
 ```
-Some warnings in red are normal, if the Patch scripts run to completion.
+Some warnings in red for missing devices/repos are normal, if the Patch scripts run to completion.
-If AVB var is set, generate the private key + pkmd per [GrapheneOS instructions](https://grapheneos.org/build#generating-release-signing-keys)

-Run only two AVB steps (generate pem + extract), substituting -scrypt with -nocrypt
-Place avb.pem, avb_pkmd.bin in keys/crosshatch or keys/redbull depending on device

-Continue the rest of the build as usual, flash avb_pkmd.bin after if necessary
+Continue the rest of the build as usual
+Once finished, before installing the OS flash avb_pkmd.bin after if necessary
 ## Notes
 Project is WIP
 LOS20 included devices supported